OpenFAST/KiteFAST/glue-codes/kitefast/documentation/KiteAeroDyn/user_guide/modeling.rst

 are compatible with KiteAeroDyn.

-Standalone KiteKiteAeroDyn Driver
+Standalone KiteAeroDyn Driver
 ---------------------------------

-The standalone KiteKiteAeroDyn driver code is very useful for computing kite aerodynamics independent of aero-elastic coupling.
-The standalone KiteKiteAeroDyn driver code generates a time-series of flight kinematics and control signals (the inputs to the aerodynamic calculations).
+The standalone KiteAeroDyn driver code is very useful for computing kite aerodynamics under prescribed motion of the kite independent of aero-elastic coupling.
+The standalone KiteAeroDyn driver code uses a time-series of rigid-body flight kinematics and control signals (the inputs to the aerodynamic calculations).
 The full suite of KiteAeroDyn output channels are available for these simulations.